data61/PSL/MiLkMaId/README.md

    - `proof(induct xs arbitrary: i j)` in line 361 of `thys/Stable_Matching/Basis.thy`.
 - [ ] 30.
 Check if
    - the proof obligation has at least one variable of type (constructor) `set` or or `list`,
-   - the `induct` method takes at least one argument as induction variable,
+   - the `induct` method takes at least one argument as induction variable, and
-   - at least one induction variable has a type of `set` or `list`, and
+   - at least one induction variable has a type of `set` or `list`.
    - `proof (induct xs)` in line 30 of `thys/Binomial-Queues/Binomial_Queue.thy`.
 - [X] 31.
 Check if
    - the proof state has a chained fact,